-Alex: I can trace it all back to when I was in my teens and I lived in Aomori’s Goshogawara City as a homestay.
-Since then, I’ve also worked in Tokyo, and I do still travel back and forth, but I wanted to make Aomori my base.
-Back when I first came here, I found myself involved in a range of things in Towada, including translation and interpreting work at the Towada Art Center, and some community consulting.
-I was looking for both an office space and a place to live, and someone at Towada City Hall told me about a rent subsidy system for utilizing empty premises.
+Alex: For me, it goes back to when I was in my teens.
+I came to live with a family friend in Goshogawara City in eastern Aomori when I was fourteen.
+Since then, I’ve also worked in Tokyo, and I still travel back and forth, but I wanted to make Aomori my base.
+When we were first starting the business, I found myself doing a lot of work involving Towada, including translation and interpreting at the Towada Art Center as well as some community consulting.
+I was looking for an office space and a place to live, and someone at the city hall told me about a rent subsidy program for utilizing empty storefronts.

-Michael: I used to live in the neighboring Gonohe Town while working as an English teacher.
-Later, I worked alongside Alex at the same university in Tokyo, and in 2016 he invited me to collaborate with him on establishing a company in Towada.
+Michael: I used to live in Gonohe, the next town over, where I was working as an English teacher.
+Later, in 2016, Alex and I were both working at the same university in Tokyo, when he invited me to help him build a company in Towada.

-ーHow do you find it now you’re actually living in Towada?
+ーHow do you find it now that you’re actually living in Towada?

-Alex: It’s very comfortable here.
-Towada was only developed about 150 years ago, and so from a historical perspective also, it’s a new city.
-Many of the inhabitants have moved here from other parts of Aomori or other prefectures altogether, and this makes the community very tolerant of newcomers.
-This town is built around cultural diversity, or rather the town welcomed us foreigners in the same way they would anyone else, so we were able to slot right into the community.
+Alex: It’s very comfortable.
+Towada was only settled about 150 years ago, so it’s a relatively new city.
+Many of the residents have moved here from other parts of Aomori or other prefectures altogether, and this makes the community very tolerant of newcomers.
+Despite our unusual backgrounds and non-traditional approach to business, our neighbors were extraordinarily open and welcomed us into the city, so we felt like part of the community early on.

 ーWhat do you like about Towada City?

-Alex: I love the nature, the people — everything, really.
-I’ve travelled all over Japan, and I don’t think there are many places with such abundant nature.
-But my ultimate favorite would have to be…
+Alex: I love the people, the natural beauty—everything, really.
+I’ve traveled all over Japan, and I don’t think there are many places with so many natural wonders.
+But my favorite would have to be…

-Alex: Yeah, it would have to be the onsen.
+Alex: Yeah, it would have to be all the local onsen hot springs.

-Michael: There are loads of good hot springs in the urban area and also out toward the Hakkoda Mountains.
+Michael: There are plenty of good hot springs in the city and more out toward the Hakkoda Mountains.

-Alex: Michinoku Onsen, Pony Onsen, Momijinoyu, Ippongisawa Onsen, Towada Onsen, Yuyu Land…and these are just the ones in the town itself.
+Alex: Michinoku Onsen, Pony Onsen, Momijinoyu, Ippongisawa Onsen, Towada Onsen, Yuyu Land…and these are just the ones in town!
 Over toward Shichinohe-Towada Station on the Tohoku Shinkansen line are two more – Suginoko Onsen and Higashi Hakkoda Onsen.
-Every week, I make it to one of the onsen.
+I try to get to an onsen at least once a week.

-Alex: If it’s hot spring properties you’re after, Michinoku Onsen or Pony Onsen are the best.
-They’ll leave your skin smooth as silk.
-If you want to try a range of different types of hot spring, I recommend large facilities like Ippongisawa Onsen or Momijinoyu.
-To go where the locals go, try places like Sarukura Onsen, Tsuta Onsen, or Yachi Onsen, located a little way out of town on the route to the Hakkoda Mountains.
-The sulfur smell is so strong that it lingers for around three days after you bathe.
+Alex: If it’s the health benefits you’re after, Michinoku Onsen or Pony Onsen are among the best.
+They’re great for your skin and leave it feeling smooth and soft.
+If you want to try a range of different baths, I recommend larger facilities like Ippongisawa Onsen or Momijinoyu.
+If you’re willing to travel, you should try places like Sarukura Onsen, Tsuta Onsen, or Yachi Onsen, located a little outside of town in the Hakkoda Mountains.
+The sulfuric content means that they have medicinal properties but be prepared for a strong smell that can linger for days.
 (Laughs)

-Alex: Places like Momijinoyu and Pony Onsen are also popular with the locals, and Towada is full of friendly people, so even first timers will feel comfortable.
+Alex: Places like Momijinoyu and Pony Onsen are also popular with locals, and Towada is full of friendly people, so even first-time bathers will feel comfortable.

-Alex: As soon as I finished work on a Friday, I’d head straight to the campground, put up my tent, light a fire, drink a beer, read a book, and then sleep.
-The next morning I’d be up at around 5 and out on the lake.
-If I got my canoe out early, I’d have the lake to myself – It’s an unbeatable feeling.
+Alex: As soon as I would finish work on Friday, I’d head straight to the campground, pitch a tent, and enjoy a beer and a book by the campfire.
+The next morning I’d be up at 5:00 and out on the lake.
+That early in the morning, you have the lake all to yourself—it’s an unbeatable feeling.

 ーWhat kind of activities do you recommend for travelers?

 Michael: Just sitting on the lake, breathing the air, and looking out over the scenery has a restorative power.
-It’s also fun in fall when bright red foliage is reflected in the water, or in the depths of winter when we’re plowing through icy slush.
+It’s also beautiful in fall, when the bright-red foliage is reflected in the water, or in the depths of winter when you’re paddling through icy slush.

-Alex: And how about the brilliant nature tours along Oirase Mountain Stream?
+Alex: Not to mention the brilliant nature tours along Oirase Gorge?

-Michael: The NPO Oiken, an Oirase ecotourism research organization, holds rambling tours of the Oirase Keiryu, a mountain stream in Towada.
+Michael: Yes, totally.
+The NPO Oiken, an Oirase ecotourism research organization, holds regular walking tours of the Oirase Gorge.

-Alex: One of the most interesting would have to be the Oirase Keiryu Moss Walk.
-Over 300 different types of moss inhabit the Oirase Mountain Stream, and when you look at them through a magnifying glass, each one is incredibly unique.
-Peering at moss might sound a little dull, but it was a truly fascinating experience because it gave me a real sense of how these many different types of mosses are all maintaining the Oirase ecosystem.
+Alex: One of the most interesting would have to be the moss walk in Oirase Gorge.
+Over 300 different types of moss are indigenous to the gorge, and when you peer at them through a magnifying glass, each one is incredibly unique.
+Looking at moss might sound a little dull, but it’s truly an eye-opening experience to give visitors a real sense of how important moss is to the Oirase ecosystem.

-Michael: We hope people will come for the fall leaves.
-From around the second half of October, the scenery is crowded with mountains dyed red with fall leaves.
-One famous spot is the walking track around Tsuta no Nananuma, (seven lakes and ponds of Tsuta) where the fall leaves are reflected in the water.
-And then winter is another world altogether.
+Michael: We also hope people will come visit in the fall.
+From around the second half of October, the mountains are dyed red and orange as the trees change color.
+One of the most famous spots is the walking path around Tsuta-no-Nananuma—the seven lakes and ponds of Tsuta—where the fall leaves are reflected in the water.
+And then in winter, it becomes a different world altogether.

-Alex: I love winter too.
-We have two ski fields, Towadako Ski, Snowboard & Spa Resort, and Shichinohe Town Ski Area about a 30-minute drive away, and both of them are open right through till night.
-I often hit the slopes for a couple of hours after work.
-Drive for an hour and you’ll reach the Hakkouda Kokusai Ski Area, which is open from late November to early May.
-The Hakkoda Mountains are in one of the world’s heaviest snowfall zones, and with powder snow, the snow quality is perfect.
-It’s still good in May, and if you get a nice day, you can even take to the slopes in a t-shirt.
+Alex: I love winter, too.
+We have two ski slopes located nearby: Towadako Ski, Snowboard & Spa Resort and Shichinohe Town Ski Area.
+Both are less than a 30-minute drive away and offer both day and night skiing, so I try to hit the slopes for a couple of hours after work.
+If you’re up for the hour-long drive, I highly recommend the Hakkoda Kokusai Ski Area, which is open from late November to early May.
+The Hakkoda Mountains have some of the world’s heaviest snowfall, and the snow has a perfect powder quality to it.
+The skiing is still good in May, and on a nice day, you can even hit the slopes in a T-shirt.

 What is it about Towada that attracts creative types?

-ーIt seems that Towada is attracting more and more people who are creating interesting initiatives like yours.
+ーIt seems Towada is attracting more and more creative types who are taking the initiative, similar to you both.

-There are also lots of good shops and cafes in the area.
-In the same arcade as 14-54, there is a place called Café Happy TREE which has a serious obsession with making perfect coffee.
-You can choose the roast type, and the strength — my favorite is the dark roast and I drop in for a cup at least twice a week.
+Alex: There are several good shops and cafes in the area.
+Just down the street in the same shopping arcade as 14-54, there is a place called Café Happy TREE, which makes the perfect cup of coffee.
+Yuji, one of the owners, roasts his beans by hand, and they’re some of the best I’ve ever had.
+My favorite is his full city roast, and I drop in for a cup at least twice a week.

-Michael: Their American-style bagel sandwiches made with local produce are also superb.
-Depending on the time of the year, vegetables grown by the owner, Yuji, may be on the menu, and another healthy option is his sugar-free pancakes.
-Yuji will also lovingly discuss coffee beans or the ingredients he uses.
+Michael: Their American-style bagel sandwiches are made with local produce and are superb.
+Depending on the time of the year, Yuji grows his own vegetables, which you may find on the menu, and another healthy option is co-owner Yakko’s sugar-free pancakes.
+Yuji loves to strike up a conversation about coffee and ingredients with anyone who walks in.

-Alex: About 10 minutes’ walk from 14-54 there’s a confectioner called Soma Kashiho.
-It’s run by a lovely lady in her 80’s and her son, and their apple pie is not to be missed.
+Alex: Just a 10-minute walk away from 14-54 is a confectioner called Soma Kashiho.
+It’s run by a lovely lady in her 80’s and her son, and their apple pies are not to be missed.

-Michael: The apple pies are made from Aomori’s apples, and the apple variety and flavor change depending on the season.
-And then there’s the coffee éclairs, almond cookies, salt raisin loaf, apple cake, lemon cake…
+Michael: The apple pies are made from Aomori apples, so the apples they use change with the seasons.
+Then there’s the coffee éclairs, almond cookies, raisin butter cakes, apple cakes, lemon cakes, and more…

-ーIs there anything overseas visitors should know when visiting Towada?
+ーIs there anything international visitors should know before they visit?

-Michael: I think it’s more convenient if you have a car, because it frees you up to travel all over the place.
-You can get around by bus, but they don’t run many services.
+Michael: Towada is definitely more convenient with a car because it frees you up to travel wherever you may want to go.
+You can get around by bus, but public transit has its limitations.

-Alex: There are several car rental agencies around Shichinohe-Towada and Hachinohe Stations on the Tohoku Shinkansen Line.
-Apparently, there are some companies that offer discounts if you apply when purchasing the Japan Rail Pass.
-I’m sure Towada will appeal to people who enjoy nature, or art, or those who like an alternative-type lifestyle.
-Michael and I have visited most places in Aomori Prefecture, but for us, Towada is somewhere that has opened up a variety of possibilities.
-Our work at 14-54 has given us opportunities to meet new people and make new discoveries, and we are very grateful.
+Alex: There are several places to rent a car right outside Shichinohe-Towada Station and Hachinohe Station, which are the two closest stops on the Tohoku Shinkansen Line.
+Some companies offer discounts if you reserve a car when purchasing your Japan Rail Pass.
+I’m sure Towada will appeal to people who enjoy nature, art, or those who are looking for something alternative, just off the beaten path.
+Michael and I have been almost everywhere in Aomori, but Towada is a place that opened up a whole new set of possibilities for us.
+Our work at 14-54 has afforded us opportunities to meet new people and make new discoveries, and for that, we are incredibly grateful.